 We found out that we will have to move the desk and console table on the walls coming into the living room, but we’ll be able to move the console table to the back of the new sofa.

-If it’s possible, do sit on the chair or couch before you pull the trigger!
+If it’s possible, do sit on the chair or couch before you buy it!
 Lay in the bed if you can.
 See the finish of the armoire in person.
 If it’s at all possible, try out a large purchase before you buy!

 Pay attention to the materials as well!
 We already have the same fabric on our old sofa, so we know how it will hold up and how it looks in our space.

 Definitely get a sample of the material you’re looking to purchase from the manufacturer and test it out.
-Spill something on it and wash it to see how well it cleans up.
+Spill something on it and wash it to see how well it holds up.

-Places like Pottery Barn, where I’m buying my sofa, has their Buy More, Save More sales event for every major sale holiday.
+Places like Pottery Barn, where I bought my sofa, has their Buy More, Save More sales event for every major sale holiday.
 I know that at any of those times I can save 30% off a purchase of $3,000 or more, so I’m not going to buy it when it’s not on sale.

 I usually will watch a large ticket item for up to a year before I purchase, just to see if the price adjusts.
 If it doesn’t go down in a year, then I know I’m not going to get a better deal.

-If most everything checks out, go ahead and pull the trigger.
+If most everything checks out, go ahead and press the “buy” button.
 No piece of furniture will be THE perfect piece.
 But if you’ve eyed something for a while and done your due diligence on measuring, testing materials and watching for sales, then go ahead and buy it.

 Want to Know When to Splurge vs. Save on Home Furnishings?